imperva/terraform-provider-incapsula/website/docs/r/delivery_rules_configuration.markdown

 ## Import

-Delivery Rule can be imported using the role site_id and category separated by /, e.g.:
+Delivery rules configuration can be imported using the role site_id and category separated by /, e.g.:

 ```
 $ terraform import delivery_rules_configuration.demo site_id/category